neondatabase/schema-diff-action/README.md

 If you would like to contribute to the development of this GitHub Action, see [docs/development.md](docs/development.md).

+## Releasing

+For maintainers looking to release a new version of this action, see [docs/release.md](docs/release.md) for detailed release instructions.

 ## How to set up the NEON_API_KEY

 Using the action requires adding a Neon API key to your GitHub Secrets.
 There